Make Your Logs Work for You

 As you’ve seen, Docker provides multiple CLI options to display logs in different formats.
 For example, you can display logs for a specified point in time.
 In addition, the follow option is one of the most used Docker options because it allows developers to live tail logs for specific containers.

 Lastly, you can configure Docker to transport logs to a log management platform, such as Papertrail.
 This also helps to visualize your logs.
-Papertrail allows you to easily monitor logs and provides developers with the ability to create alarms to warn them if an anomaly is detected.
+Papertrail allows you to easily monitor logs and provides developers with the ability to create alarms to warn them in case an anomaly is detected.

 This post was written by Michiel Mulders.
 Michiel is a passionate blockchain developer who loves writing technical content.
 Besides that, he loves learning about marketing, UX psychology, and entrepreneurship.
 When he’s not writing, he’s probably enjoying a Belgian beer!